 What Is Comprehensive Car Insurance?

-Comprehensive car insurance is a type of insurance that helps pay to replace or repair your car if it's stolen or damaged in a non-collision incident that is out of your control, such as damage received during a storm, a fire, or from theft or vandalism.
+Comprehensive car insurance is a type of insurance that helps pay to replace or repair your car if it’s stolen or damaged in a non-collision incident that is out of your control.
+This typically means any damage received during a storm, a fire, or from theft or vandalism.
 Comprehensive car insurance is usually optional, but you may be required to carry it if your car is financed or leased.